The Safest and Most Dangerous Places in Gaither, AR: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Gaither is $518 per year, which is $53 more than the national average and $211 less than Arkansas's state average.
-Below we compare cities similar to Gaither:
+The overall cost of crime per resident in Gaither is $518 per year, which is $53 more than the national average and $211 less than Arkansas's state average.
+The comparison below uses cities similar to Gaither:

 • In Marianna, AR, crime costs $2,490 per person, which is $1,973 more than in Gaither.